pollinations/Gnawave/one-pager.md

 ## **Support and Engagement**

-- **Call to Action**: Encouraging institutions at the crossroads of culture, technology, and education to support the Gnawave Project.
+- **Call to Action**: Encouraging institutions at the crossroads of culture, technology, and education to support the Gnawave Project, especially during the residency starting Thu, Jun 13, 2024, and the Essaouira Festival from Thu, Jun 27, 2024 – Sat, Jun 29, 2024.